Kurento/kurento/source/dev/dev_guide.rst

 To work directly with Kurento source code, the easiest way is using the **kms-omni-build** repo, which aggregates all the other Kurento projects in the form of `git submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`__.

 In all cases, the workflow is the same.
-Follow these steps to end up with an environment that is approrpiate for hacking on the Kurento source code:
+Follow these steps to end up with an environment that is appropriate for hacking on the Kurento source code:

 1. Install required tools.
 2. Install build dependencies.